 “London-based actress Eleanor Russo of the Bedouin Shakespeare Company (BSC) recalls the moment that a seemingly innocuous gesture on an Abu Dhabi stage in 2012 provoked a shocked intake of collective breath from the all-male audience for whom she was performing the role of Ophelia in Hamlet.
 The transgression?
 She had perched momentarily on the lap of the actor playing the role of Polonius.”

 Censorship is a component of blocking coordination goods, an action frequently utilized by authoritarian regimes.
 Coordination goods that impact the ability for political opposition to organize, and can include human rights and free speech.
 Scholars have said that the suppression of these goods increases the longevity of regimes, and there is no doubt that this is the ultimate goal of the UAE’s censorship laws.
-Even the mission for the UAE’s National Media council is “developing a national strategy to enhance the media sector that reinforces the UAE’s positive image and maintain its excellent status on all levels.”
+The UAE’s National Media Council says that its mission is to develop “a national strategy to enhance the media sector that reinforces the UAE’s positive image and maintain its excellent status on all levels.”
 The mission on its own sounds rather intense, but in its carrying out, one can understand why.
 Jobs in the UAE require a security clearance, which means livelihoods can be threatened by any express show of opposition.
 There have even been instances of harassment and arrests, contributing to an overall atmosphere of fear towards voicing controversial opinions.
-In November 2011, the UAE5 were 5 individuals who were arrested for insulting the UAE government on the currently banned online forum, UAE Hewar.
+In November 2011, five individuals, called the UAE5, were arrested for insulting the UAE government on the currently banned online forum, UAE Hewar.
 Mansoor, the founder of the forum and two others were sent links from fraudulent human rights organizations.
-These links like the one sent to Jeff Bezos, founder of Amazon, this January, and accused to be from the UAE government upload spyware onto the individual’s device.
+These links were like the one sent to Jeff Bezos in January of 2020, when the UAE government was accused of uploading spyware onto his device.
 Apparently, the links have been frequently sent to human rights activists, who speak on the issues that the press cannot.

 This lengthy explanation of the UAE’s censorship laws leads to the obvious.
 It can be difficult for the audience to submit to the suspension of disbelief that the theater relies so heavily on when the audience is accustomed to viewing the world through this singular, pervasive, and even dangerous government-regulated lens.